By Water and The Spirit

 We are very happy that you want to have your child baptized in the Federated Church of Hyannis, and we want to be part of the joy and celebration at this very important point in your family life.

-Baptism is a symbolic act of our church family.
+Baptism is a sacrament of our church family.
+A sacrament is a visible expression of an invisible grace.

 As such, it has at least three aspects which should be understood by parents and god-parents or sponsors in order for you to better carry out the commitments which are involved.